 Artwork

 Precise lines are essential for a stylus to excel at creating, but art-friendly features are also a big part of the picture.
 Pam rejection, pressure sensitivity, and tilt sensitivity give you far more control over your creations.
-So far, Bluetooth styluses like the Apple Pencil, Adonit Note+, and S Pen are the only options offered.
+Bluetooth styluses like the Apple Pencil, Adonit Note+, and S Pen give you all three options.

 The Pencil seems to offer pressure sensitivity in the greatest array of apps, including the Adobe Suite.
 However, we had difficulty getting its tilt sensitivity to work consistently.
 The Note+ offers both features in several apps but not in Adobe.
 The S Pen seems more limited, working best in Samsung's Notes app.